stefanSchinkel/CERTool/README.md

 This tool provides the basic functionality for reading and processing [CERT data](http://mplab.ucsd.edu/~marni/Projects/CERT.htm) data in order to construct **FA**cial e**x**pr**e**ssion **N**etworks (FAXEN)

-The intention here was to construct networks based on the joint activation of facial action units (AU) and correlate them with basic emotions.
-The idea  was never pursued any further (due to lack of funding).
+It can be used to construct networks based on the [joint activation of facial action units (AU)](https://de.wikipedia.org/wiki/Facial_Action_Coding_System) and correlate them with basic emotions.

-I found it while cleaning and somebody might use it.

 ### Screenshots